CRBroughton/Forager/README.md

 For deployment of the application, see [Pocketbases Going to Production documentation](https://pocketbase.io/docs/going-to-production/).

+### Docker

+The Forager repository includes a `docker-compose.yml` file, enabling quick deployment of Forager.
+Simply install Docker, clone the repository and then run `docker compose up -d`.

 ## Manual Installation

 Regardless of manual installation method, you will require the following to build Forager: